jatanRT/eprscope/README.md

 ## Usage

-In this section couple of examples are shown in order to briefly demonstrate functionality of the package.
+In this section couple of examples are shown in order to briefly demonstrate 📦 functionality.
 More detailed description can be found within the package articles/vignettes or documentation examples.

 ### Reading Files with Instrumental Parameters